 Spice to Chew Away Your Ailments

 Uncle Wen had one peculiar habit.
-He never travelled anywhere without a tiny box of dried ‘Jaiur’ - Winged Prickly Ash a.k.a.
-Szechuan pepper.
+He never travelled anywhere without a tiny box of dried ‘Jaiur’ or Winged Prickly Ash a.k.a.
+Szechuan pepper which is also spelt as Szechwan pepper.
 It was his lifeline, he declared.

 You see, Uncle Wen suffered from low blood pressure and diabetes.
 He had frequent toothaches (he ate too much 'kwai'- raw areca nuts with betel leaves and lime).
 Add to that, he had gastric problems too.

 A traditional healer suggested a simple remedy.
 Chew a few berries of dried Jaiur several times a day and all the problems would vanish one by one within a year.
 They did.
-But the habit of chewing Jaiur persisted with him till the end.
+But the habit of chewing Jaiur or Szechuan peppercorns persisted with him till the end.

-When the fruit's in season uncle Wen chomped away berry after berry throughout the day.
+When the fruit was in season uncle Wen would chomp away berry after berry throughout the day.
 Winged Prickly Ash or Jaiur or Szechuan pepper has many names.
 Toothache tree, yellow tree, Chuan Jiao, and even Heracles' club are some other names.

 The berries, whether raw, ripe or dried, are the most consumed.
 Some people in Meghalaya – my wife too - keep a bunch of green berries (when in season) on the dining table.
 They pop a berry or two along with their meals.
 This adds to a meal's flavour, they say.